The Oltrepò Pavese Territory

-Each time we visited a place as tourists, we always liked to organize the itinerary in advance by getting information on culture, local customs, interesting things to do and see.
-Now we consider the Oltrepò Pavese as our next destination as “permanent tourists” and for the last few months we have had fun in organizing our journey and sifting information from the web and the traditional tourist guides.
+Each time we visit a place as tourists, we always like to organize the itinerary in advance by getting information on culture, local customs, interesting things to do and see.
+Now we consider the Oltrepò Pavese as our destination as "permanent tourists" and we take pleasure in organizing our trips and sifting information from the web and the traditional tourist guides.

-So far, from the information collected we gather that the first thing that comes to mind when we say Oltrepò is… wine!
+So what all the guides tell us is that the first and foremost thing Oltrepò is famous for is... wine!
 Even the shape of the region itself is roughly triangular and resembles a compact grape bunch!

-In the Oltrepò Pavese they produce and drink a lot of wine.
-We can not call ourselves experts in the topic, but we like to drink and educate ourselves.
-We found out that, according to the local Consorzio Tutela Vini (a committee that protects and promotes wines) the Oltrepò Pavese with its 13,500 hectares of vine is the first wine region of Lombardy and one of the top five largest historical Appellations of Italy.
+According to the local Consorzio Tutela Vini (the local wine promotion committee) the Oltrepò Pavese with its 13,500 hectares of vine is the first wine region of Lombardy and one of the top five largest historical Appellations of Italy.

 Here vines are grown since prehistory (near Casteggio there was a finding of a vine dating back to prehistoric times), and the first historic document mentioning wine dates back to the year 40 BC.